gshipley/roadshow/07-databases.md

 variables.
 The application is looking for a database, but can't find one, and it fails gracefully (you don't see an error).

-In order for our JBoss EAP Pod(s) to be able to connect to and use the MongoDB Pod that we just created, we need to wire them together by providing values for the environment variables to the EAP Pod(s).
-In order to do this, we simply need to modify the DeploymentConfiguration.
+In order for our JBoss EAP *Pod*(s) to be able to connect to and use the MongoDB Pod that we just created, we need to wire them together by providing values for the environment variables to the EAP *Pod*(s).
+In order to do this, we simply need to modify the *DeploymentConfiguration*.

 First, find the name of the DC:

 	$ oc get dc

-Then, use the *oc env* command to set environment variables directly on the DC:
+Then, use the `oc env` command to set environment variables directly on the DC:

 	$ oc env dc openshift3mlbparks -e MONGODB_USER=mlbparks -e MONGODB_PASSWORD=mlbparks -e MONGODB_DATABASE=mlbparks

-After you have modified the DeploymentConfig object, you can verify the environment variables have been added by viewing the JSON document of the configuration:
+After you have modified the *DeploymentConfig* object, you can verify the environment variables have been added by viewing the JSON document of the configuration:

 	$ oc get dc openshift3mlbparks -o json